Premier Children's Therapy Center

 Leah received a Bachelor of Arts in Psychology and History from the University of North Carolina at Chapel Hill in 2006.
 She continued her education as a Tar Heel and received a Masters of Occupational Therapy in 2008.

 Leah is the Clinical Director of Premier Children's Therapy Center.
-Her clinical experience includes working with children with developmental delays, feeding problems/picky eaters, sensory processing difficulties, fine motor problems, Autism, ADHD, motor coordination problems, and mental health issues.
+Her clinical experience includes working with children with developmental delays, feeding problems/picky eaters, sensory processing difficulties, fine and visual motor problems, Autism, ADHD, motor coordination problems, and mental health issues.
 She holds an Evergreen certification as a ADHD-Rehabilitation Services Provider (ADHD-RSP).
 Leah is Sensory Integration certified and can administer the Sensory Integration and Praxis Test (SIPT).
 She has also been trained in Handwriting Without Tears, the Sequential Oral Sensory (SOS) Feeding Approach, and Brain Gym and also has an interest in ergonomics.
 Leah’s experience includes outpatient clinic settings and schools.
 She enjoys working with children of all ages.

 Amy received her Bachelor of Arts in Speech Communications from August State University in her hometown of Augusta, Georgia.
 She continued her education by earning her Master's Degree in Occupational Therapy from Brenau University in 2011.
 Her graduate level thesis involved revising the kinesthesia subtest of the Sensory Integration Praxis Test to make it more engaging to children.